Get Range Values

 Script execution

-The script uploaded for the defined extension point is run automatically when a user selects the business relational attribute field.
+A script that you upload for the defined extension point runs automatically when a user selects the business relational attribute field.
 RangeValue objects returned by the script appear as list options in that dropdown field.

 Was this article helpful?